 Bad is not bad.
 It is not good either-by any virtuous or ethical measure-because bad does not necessarily connote an ideology, or otherwise signify some pre-existing or a priori value.
-What bad represents is a form of "trained judgement" that thrives at the convergence of tacit and explicit disciplinary knowledge.2 In this sense, bad is situated between positive and negative epistemic modalities; under certain circumstances it provokes the establishment of some new reference and in other instances bad destabilizes existing cultures or systems of classification, altering both political and aesthetic subjectivities.3 In this sense, bad belongs to a special class of reflective aesthetic judgements that precede, or emerge in response to the production of new knowledge.
+What bad represents is a form of "trained judgement" that thrives at the convergence of tacit and explicit disciplinary knowledge.2 In this sense, bad is situated between positive and negative epistemic modalities; under certain circumstances it provokes the establishment of some new reference and in other instances bad destabilizes existing cultures or systems of classification, altering both political and aesthetic subjectivities.3 In this sense, bad belongs to a special class of reflective aesthetic judgements that precede or emerge in response to the production of new knowledge.
 They work to activate and mutate the numerous subjectivities that are responsible for conditioning and enforcing those sensibilities that we value.
 In contrast to determinative judgements such as good, cute, or cool, which represent specific idealized virtues, bad can be recognized by the absence or negation of previously defined qualities; it represents a transitive moment preceding the establishment of a sensibility or specific frame of knowing.
 Behaving in a manner similar to "interest," which the literary critic Sianne Ngai defines as the synthesis of "affectbased judgement and concept-based explanation," bad operates as both performance and pedagogy in assigning value to a thing that has yet to be conceptualized or that diverges from a recognized norm in unfamiliar ways.
 The value(s) of bad is subsequently contingent on its ability to wrest novelty from the familiar.4 In other words, interest can cultivate the attention we direct toward something the same way that bad provokes a confrontation with those ideas or standards that we most previously found satisfactory.
 Lurking inside this confrontation with the previously satisfactory, or good, is a necessary sacrifice: the inevitable and occasionally unconscious decision to subsume or expel a disciplinary reference, habit, or principle.
 5 This could be a particular area of knowledge, such as an encyclopedic familiarity with the classical orders, or mastery of a range of techniques, like those associated with manual drafting.
 Architectural history is built on the sediment of things and ideas that were at some point satisfactory, but which were eventually transformed into various types of anachronisms.
-Consider the introduction of Hal Foster's, The Return of the Real (1996), whose critical examination of artistic practices associated with the post-war Avant-Garde began by asking, "how do we tell the difference between a return to an archaic form of art that bolsters conservative tendencies in the present and a return to a lost model of art made to displace customary ways of working?"
+Consider the introduction of Hal Foster's, The Return of the Real (1996), whose critical examination of artistic practices associated with the post-war Avant-garde began by asking, "how do we tell the difference between a return to an archaic form of art that bolsters conservative tendencies in the present and a return to a lost model of art made to displace customary ways of working?"
 6 Indeed, how does a discipline-and its attendant institutions-negotiate between

-4 Ngai, Our Aesthetic Categories: Zany, Cute, Interesting 5 Mario Gandelsonas, "From Structure to Subject: The Formation of an Architectural Language" in Oppositions Reader: Selected Essays 1973-1984, ed.
-K Michael Hays (New York: Princeton Architectural promoting concepts that undermine certain intrinsic virtues, while simultaneously maintaining those orthodoxies from which their collective disciplinary identity is constructed?
-The answer, obviously, is bad.
+Mario Gandelsonas, "From Structure to Subject: The Formation of an Architectural Language" in Oppositions Reader: Selected Essays 1973-1984, ed.
+K Michael Hays (New York: Princeton Architectural

-Uppositions Reader: Selected Essays 1973-1984, ed.
-K Michael Hays (New York: Princeton Architectur Press, 2009), 201-223 Hal Foster, The Return of the Real: The Avante-Garde at the End of the Century (Cambridge: MIT Press,
+Press, 2009), 201-223.
+Hal Foster, The Return of the Real: The Avante-Garde at the End of the Century (Cambridge: MIT Press, 1996), 1.